-In addition to preparing well before your assessment, we recommend you go through the following checklist for a smooth test experience.
+In addition to preparing well before your assessment, it is recommended that you go through the following checklist for a smooth test experience.

 - Install and use the latest versions of Google Chrome, Firefox, or Safari browsers to take your HackerRank assessments.
-Check Browser recommendations for the best experience for more information.
+For more information, check Browser recommendations for the best experience.

-- Ensure that you have an uninterrupted internet and power supply to avoid problems during the assessments.
+- Ensure you have an uninterrupted internet and power supply to avoid problems during the assessments.

 HackerRank supports different types of questions across multiple programming languages.
-Your test will include questions based on the role you have applied for and the skills required in the candidates being assessed for the role.
+The test includes questions based on the role you have applied for and the skills required by the company.

 Example: If you have applied for a Front-end Developer role, you can expect coding and technical questions related to Front-end software development using Angular, React, or other frameworks.